brianadams2337/acme-shop-flo/.changeset/poor-words-speak.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Product List Page\]** Implemented a smart sorting mechanism for the `top_seller` sorting option (commonly referred to as "Recommendations").
+**\[Product List Page\]** Implemented a smart and custom sorting mechanism for the `top_seller` sorting option (commonly referred to as "Recommendations").
-If no sorting key is defined for a specific category, the `top_seller` sorting option will default to its original behavior.
+If there are no sorting keys defined for a specific category, the `top_seller` sorting option will default to its original behavior.
-Here's the main logic for implementing smart sorting keys:
+Here's the main logic for implementing smart and custom sorting keys:

 ```ts
 import {